jagritjkh/animated_button_bars/README.md

 To use this package, add `animated_button_bars` as a [dependency in your pubspec.yaml file](https://flutter.io/platform-plugins/).

-See example for all animation wrappers and animated text bottom bar
+See example for the usage of animated button bar

 ## Add dependency
 ```